MAP9900/Convoy-Layout-Project/docs/VAE.md

 4. Evaluate a belief-limited attacker that selects among feasible VAE candidates.
 5. Rebuild firing solutions from noisy observations for the more realistic fire-control bridge.

-This keeps the GenAI piece meaningful: the VAE proposes plausible attack candidates, while the adversarial/POMDP layer decides which candidate a limited-information attacker would choose.
+GenAI Workflow: VAE proposes plausible attack candidates, while the POMDP layer decides which candidate a limited information attacker would choose and its firing solution.

 ## Notebook Purpose Split